nauenlab/OpenVEEG/OpenVEEG_Video/README.md

 Boost 1.64 or later must also be downloaded to use OpenVEEG_video.
 You can download it here: http://www.boost.org/.

 LabStreamingLayer is required.
 It can be downloaded at https://github.com/sccn/labstreaminglayer.
-The build dll must be included in the file folder containing the VideosStream executable.
+The build dll must be included in the file folder containing the OpenVEEG_video (i.e. liblsl64.dll) executable.

 # Credits: